InnovationProject4/platform-info-system/README.md

 ```sh
 management/<display-id>/update
 ```
-> Subtopic **"update"** not mandatory and is used only for notifying the aggrigator to publish data from a database
+> Subtopic **"update"** not mandatory and is used only for notifying the aggregator to publish data from a database
 ## Installation

 For running the build on Linux: